Editor’s Note: This article was originally published Sept. 23, 2020 and has been updated.

 What if My Fire Department Prohibits Off-Duty Use?

-As of September 2020, states with no law legalizing medical marijuana include Alabama, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Mississippi, Nebraska, North Carolina, South Carolina, South Dakota, Tennessee, Texas, Virginia, Wisconsin, and Wyoming.
+As of January 2022, states with no law legalizing medical marijuana include Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Mississippi, Nebraska, North Carolina, South Carolina, Tennessee, Texas, Wisconsin, and Wyoming.

 A fire agency that is a federal grant recipient must prohibit the possession and use of medical marijuana in the workplace, but is not required to prohibit possession or firefighter off-duty medical marijuana use.